richardbvu/car-rent-all/README.md

 # How It's Made
-Tech used: Vanilla Javascript, HTML, and CSS
+Built with :
+Vanilla Javascript
+HTML
+CSS

 This project was purposely created without relying on Javascript frameworks or CSS frameworks to demonstrate my strong understanding of core fundamentals.
-From my strong understanding of core fundamentals, I can easily and quickly learn any additional frameworks required.
+Based on my strong understanding of core fundamentals, I can easily and quickly learn any additional frameworks required.

 # Lessons Learned:
 I've learned countless lessons that I'm proud of.
 Here's some lessons that I'd like to share: